ClobberXD/gunslinger/README.md

 The use of a dedicated list improves performance greatly, as the globalstep would have to otherwise iterate through **all** connected players, check if their mouse button is down, and only then, fire a shot.
 Nevertheless, disabling automatic guns is recommended on large public servers as it would cause quite a bit of lag, in spite of this optimisation.

 `gunslinger` provides a setting `"gunslinger.enable_automatic"`.
-Disabling this setting throws an error when an automatic gun is registered.
+Disabling this setting will throw an error when an automatic gun is registered.

+## TODO

+- Gun perks (special effects when bullet finds its target)
+- Projectile entity based collision and damage system

 ### See API.md for the complete gunslinger API reference